ibm-cloud-docs/vpc/pps-create-policy.md

 You can create a policy for a specific account ID.
 This is advantageous when you want a different action for an account than what is set for the default policy.
 For example, if you set the default policy to **Review all requests**, but you want to automatically **Permit** requests from ID `Lauren`, you can create an account policy to bypass triaging requests from that ID.
 {: shortdesc}

-You can create an account policy to review, accept, or reject connection requests using the UI, CLI, API, or Terraform.
+You can create an account policy to review, accept, or reject connection requests using the console, CLI, API, or Terraform.

-## Creating an account policy in the UI
+## Creating an account policy in the console
 {: #pps-ui-create-account-policy}
 {: ui}